Pleiger PPC is a PC-based control system for operation, monitoring and automation in ship operations

 Partial automation of all pump processes in the ballast system, ease of operation – also through non-specialist personnel, assured monitoring and alarm of operational states:

-The operation is reduced to the simple selection of one source (e.g. sea), one target (e.g. tank) and the input acknowledgement.
+The operation is reduced to the simple selection of one source (e.g. sea), one target (e.g. tank) and the input acknowledgment.
 All of the actions associated with the pumping procedure, such as opening the valves, starting the pumps, monitoring the limit values, are implemented automatically.

 > Heeling Automation